Wang-Derr/ARMIDUINO/README.md

 ## Known bugs

-- Rotating the encoders too quickly in one direction will generate a signal that corresponds with a rotation in the opposite direction meaning the desired outcome may be reversed (e.g. incrementing a value to quickly may actually decrement it instead).
+- Rotating the encoders too quickly in one direction will generate a signal that corresponds with a rotation in the opposite direction meaning the desired outcome may be reversed (e.g. incrementing a value too quickly may actually decrement it instead).
 This may be due to the lack of debouncing for the rotatry encoder output.
 - Feel free to report an Issue or make a Pull Request if you run into additional problems

 ## Appendix